pairwise-alignment/pa-bench-paper/extended-abstract.md

 The problem of pairwise alignment using Smith-Waterman dynamic programming (DP) has been studied since over 60 years ago, but there are still many recent advances in the state of the art.
-This is for good reason: DP alignment accounts for a significant amount of time in real-world bioinformatics pipelines, especially with recent long read technologies.
+This is for good reason: DP alignment accounts for a significant amount of time in real-world bioinformatics pipelines, especially with long genomes and recent long read technologies.
 In fact, there has been substantial recent work on designing alignment-free algorithms, but DP alignment still provides gold standard results compared to those methods.